SteelDefectX: A Multi-Form Vision-Language Dataset and Benchmark for Steel Surface Defect Analysis: Benchmark and Experiments

-This task follows a vision-language matching or CLIP~\cite{radford2021learning} paradigm, which employs a vision encoder to extract visual features and a text encoder to encode textual representations of all possible label templates.
+This task follows a vision-language matching paradigm based on CLIP ~\cite{radford2021learning}, which employs a vision encoder to extract visual features and a text encoder to encode textual representations of all possible label templates.
 The model then computes the similarity between visual and textual features, and selects the label whose textual feature has the highest similarity to the visual feature as the prediction.

-We evaluate four representative CLIP variants, including CLIP~\cite{radford2021learning}, OpenCLIP~\cite{Cherti2023Reproducible}, EVA-CLIP~\cite{sun2023eva}, Long-CLIP~\cite{Zhang2024LongCLIP}, and FG-CLIP~\cite{xie2025fgclip}.
-In each experiment, the training text is ``T3'' and the evaluation text is ``T0''.
+We evaluate five representative CLIP variants, including CLIP~\cite{radford2021learning}, OpenCLIP~\cite{Cherti2023Reproducible}, EVA-CLIP~\cite{sun2023eva}, Long-CLIP~\cite{Zhang2024LongCLIP}, and FG-CLIP~\cite{xie2025fgclip}.
 All models are trained following CLIP-Adapter~\cite{gao2024clip}, which adapts a pretrained CLIP model for downstream image classification by introducing lightweight residual adapters into the visual encoders.
 We train for 20 epochs using the Adam optimizer with a learning rate of 1e-4 and bidirectional cross-entropy loss.
 The batch size is set to 16 for training and 32 for validation.

-\cref{tab:table3} shows the classification results of the vision-language model.
-Among all variants, Long-CLIP~\cite{Zhang2024LongCLIP} achieves the best performance, with an accuracy of 93.63\% and an mAcc of 92.56\%, which is close to vision-only models.
-Nevertheless, vision-language models specifically tailored for industrial defect detection remain scarce.
-Notably, the ViT-L/14-based vision-language model shows a smaller gap between Acc and mAcc than vision-only models, indicating greater robustness to class imbalance and improved capture of minority-class characteristics.
+In each experiment, the training and evaluation settings are denoted by ``Tx-Ty'', where ``Tx'' corresponds to the training text and ``Ty'' to the evaluation text.